abdirahmanfarah/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+  Class components have been in circulation far longer than hooks have been, and because of that there are a lot of companies that built their applications using class components.
+If I'm going to be hired, it's good to know class components so I can understand the mechanics of an already built application.

 - [ ] Name three lifecycle methods and their purposes.

+  The render method renders a change made while coding into the browser.
+For example, if I added a text, or a lable into my application, the application would render it into the screen.

+  The ComponentDidMount method can be interpreted as when a component first interacts with the application, it is being 'introduced onto the stage' ie, it is being mounted onto the application.

+  ComponentDidUpdate method runs when a component has been updated with new information, such as props being passed through it.

 - [ ] What is the purpose of a custom hook?

+To set up components that we can use over and over again throughout our app without having to write it a thousand times in a thousand different components.

 - [ ] Why is it important to test our apps?

+It is important to test our apps so that when launch day comes, everything doesn't just crash on us.
+It's also a useful skill to have in order to better understand the intricacies of what you are building.

 ## Project Set Up